 A CAE Bulk Milk Test (CAEBMT) is a test applied to a sample of vat milk.
 Dairy herds can use the CAEBMT to attain, progress and retain CAEMAP status.
-A CAEBMT consists of a single or sequential sample of bulk milk (that is tested using a GoatMAP ELISA (and qRT-PCR for CAEV if the ELISA test is negative).
+A CAEBMT consists of a single or sequential sample of bulk milk that is tested using a GoatMAP ELISA.
 The CAEBMT is an alternative to a CAEHT.